 - Fleece lined tights (my faves HERE).

-- In your “go bag” the day of make sure you have layers, extra socks and rain gear (our personal fave: Gore-Tex or 66 North)
+- In your “go bag” the day of make sure you have layers, extra socks and rain gear (our personal fave: REI or Gore-Tex or 66 North)

 - Additional bridal accessories are available for rent on our site HERE and HERE.